Safe Return to In-Person Instruction and Continuity of Services Plan

-The Winona District will continue to employee a full time counselor to provide social, emotional and mental health needs for students.
-The district will provide resources, to staff and students who seek outside assistance.
+The Winona District will continue to employ a full time counselor to provide social, emotional and mental health needs for students.
+The district will provide resources to staff and students who seek outside assistance.

 The SRCSP Will be periodically evaluated and revised when necessary, no less than every 6 months.
 In consultation with the following; students, families, administrators, teachers, representatives of students with disabilities.

 The SRCSP will be made readily available in languages other than English upon request from patrons.
-Request can be made through the Elementary, Middle School, High School, and Central offices.
+Requests can be made through the Elementary, Middle School, High School, and Central offices.